-Concurrent with its approval of XOLREMDI and pursuant to its Rare Pediatric Disease designation, the FDA granted the Company a Priority Review Voucher ("PRV") that may be used to obtain Priority Review for a subsequent application or sold to another drug sponsor.
-The Company's cash flow projections exclude any potential sale of any PRV to a third party and include a \$7.0 million milestone payment triggered by the achievement of such approval as discussed in Note 3.
-To finance its operations in 2025 and beyond, the Company will need to raise additional capital, which cannot be assured.
-Unless and until the Company reaches profitability in the future, it will require additional capital to fund its operations, which could be raised through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations and strategic alliances.
-If the Company is unable to obtain funding, it could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect its business prospects, or it may be unable to continue operations.
+The Company has a covenant under its Second Amended and Restated Loan and Security Agreement, as amended (the "Hercules Loan Agreement") with Hercules Capital Inc. ("Hercules"), that requires that the Company currently maintain a minimum level of cash of \$20 million, subject to adjustments beginning January 31, 2025, at which time the Company will be required to maintain a minimum level of cash equal to at least 20% of outstanding borrowings under the Hercules Loan Agreement, the ("Minimum Liquidity Covenant").
+The Company has incurred losses and negative cash flows from operations since its inception, and the Company expects to continue to generate operating losses and negative cash flows from operations in the foreseeable future.
+Based on its current operating plan which includes estimates of anticipated cash inflows from product sales and cash outflows from operating expenses, the Company base and capital expenditures at least through the next 12 months from the issuance date of these condensed consolidated financial statements, while the Company will need to raise additional capital, which cannot be assured.
+Unless and until the Company reaches profitability in the future, it will require additional capital to fund its operations, which could be raised through a combination of equity offerings, debt financing, other third-party funding, marketing and distribution arrangements, or other collaborations and strategic alliances.
+If the Company is unable to obtain funding, it could be forced to delay, reduce, or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect its business prospects, or it may be unable to continue operations.